gloomy-penguin-kim/cybersecurity_final_project/README.md

    - python3 script_sqlite3.py  - look at file for arguments, all may not be in use, I can clean this up later
 - python3 main.py for the fastapi to run. should be found at 0.0.0.0:8084/app

-- to mess with the React front end see my other repo at: https://github.com/gloomy-penguin-kim/cybersecurity_final_frontend
+- to mess with the React front end see my other repo at: https://github.com/gloomy-penguin-kim/cybersecurity_final_frontend but the built dist are in the /app folder